-it’s mooncake season! many families, mine included, are busy checking out catalogs and shopping for mooncakes.
-The mooncakes these days come in a dazzling array of colors, flavors, shapes and sizes.
+It’s mooncake season!
+Many families, mine included, are busy checking out catalogues and shopping for mooncakes.
+The mooncakes these days come in a dazzling array of colours, flavours, shapes and sizes.
 Finding the best one to enjoy at home or to give away to relatives is certainly no simple task!

 To aid you in your mooncake selection, I have compiled a list of 12 mooncakes you don’t want to miss in 2009.